Therapist For Anxiety

 Credentials

-Many professionals offer advice and coaching services, but not all are licensed to offer counseling.
+Many professionals offer advice and coaching services, but not all are licensed to offer therapy.
 For example, personal coaches, religious leaders, and support group leaders may advertise counseling but actually offer coaching.
-They may have some training or positive advice to offer.
+They may have some training or positive advice to offer, but not be licensed to provide therapy.

-However, ensure any individual you visit for mental health counseling has a license to practice in their state and has the proper educational background and experience.
-Receiving advice from someone without a license may subject you to unethical or incorrect advice or treatment.
-You can contact a counselor's state licensing board to report unethical treatment or practice without a license.
+However, ensure any individual you visit for mental health therapy has to have a therapy license to practice in their state and the proper educational background and experience.
+Receiving advice from someone without a therapy license may subject you to unethical or incorrect advice or treatment.
+You can contact the therapist's state licensing board to report unethical treatment or therapy practice without a therapy license.

 Availability

-While it could show that a therapist is popular if they have a waitlist, it may not benefit you if you have to wait weeks or months to get an appointment.
-Instead, consider looking for providers with an open schedule who can offer support at a time that works for you.
-You may be able to find quicker appointments by using services like online therapy.
+While it could show that a therapist for anxiety is popular if they have a waitlist, it may not benefit you if you have to wait weeks or months to get a therapy appointment.
+Instead, consider looking for providers with an open schedule who can offer support at the time that works for you.
+You may be able to find quicker therapy appointments by using services like online therapy.

 Communication

-Some therapists or mental health professionals are strict about only being available to a client or patient when they are at an appointment.
-Others may not mind being contacted by phone or email in between appointments when needed.
+Some therapists or mental health professionals are strict about only being available to their client or patient when they are at an appointment.
+Other therapists may not mind being contacted by phone or email in between therapy appointments when they're needed.

 Online therapy